Calstock railway station: History

 The Plymouth, Devonport and South Western Junction Railway opened the station on 2 March 1908.
 This line was a branch from Bere Alston to Callington Road and crossed the River Tamar on Calstock Viaduct.

 A steam-powered lift was attached to the downstream side of the viaduct which could raise and lower wagons to the quays 113 ft below, making it one of the highest such lifts in the country.
 It was connected to the station goods yard by a second parallel steel stub viaduct.
 A short section of the narrow gauge line was retained to serve a lime kiln, but the wagon lift and all the sidings were taken out of use in September 1934.

 Fruit and flowers were an important part of the traffic carried on the railway and were still carried by train from Calstock until the mid-1970s.

 Platform layout

 The single platform – on the right of trains arriving from Plymouth – is situated on a sharp curve which makes it difficult to see trains approaching from Gunnislake.

 Services

 Calstock is served by trains on the Tamar Valley Line from Gunnislake to Plymouth.
 Connections with main line services can be made at Plymouth.

 Community railway

 The railway from Plymouth to Gunnislake is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted under the "Tamar Valley Line" name.

-Two pubs in Calstock take part in the Tamar Valley Line rail ale trail, which is designed to promote the use of the line.
-The line is also part of the Dartmoor Sunday Rover network of integrated bus and rail routes.
+The Tamar Inn in Calstock is part of the Tamar Valley Line rail ale trail, which is designed to promote the use of the line.